Essay 1 of 3·March 2026·12 min read

 The fear around AI is real and I won't dismiss it.
 I've felt it myself.
 I think we're going to see a lot of creative destruction these next several years as entire business models are rethought and new nimble companies challenge massive incumbents.

 But "build something" isn't enough.
-The gold rushes are specific about what works.
+The gold rushes are specific about what works, and I'd argue they're the best AI business strategy framework nobody's using.
 Solve a real problem that the rush itself creates.
 Build the infrastructure that everyone else depends on.
 Serve the people who show up, not the resource they're chasing.
 And if you're already running a company, ask yourself the hardest question Sutter never asked: is the model you're protecting still the model worth building?

 We believe the new limits in the age of AI are ambition, creativity, and the laws of physics.